A Video Guide to Extendable Conveyors

 Loading docks can be an excellent opportunity to increase productivity and improve ergonomics

 Warehouses have always had problems with the point in their material handling system where docks or shipping areas meet the production line.
-For lack of a better word, these are awkward areas.
+For lack of a better word, these are awkward areas where it’s difficult to handle product in that dead zone between the end of a material handling system and truck trailers.

 These areas are frequently handled manually, with some companies hand carrying finished goods out to the trailer.
 Others palletize them and move the pallets out with forklifts or pallet jacks.
 Others have used carts.
 These are all viable solutions depending on the situation and order volume, but if you don’t need to clear the area for staging, receiving or assembly, a good option would be to have fixed assets like conveyors installed.
 If you must clear the area, then retractable conveyors may provide the best of both worlds.